huxiaoou/skyrim/README.md

 # skyrim

-This project contains some utility classes and functions may be frequently used in quantiative research daily use.
+This project contains some utility classes and functions may be frequently used in quantitative research daily use.